RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 ## Configuring VMs manually

-This section of the page describes how to configure VMs manually, using the `virt-manager` graphical user interface and entering each VM using `SSH`.
+This section describes how to configure VMs manually, using the `virt-manager` graphical user interface and entering each VM using `SSH`.
 This is useful as a learning exercise and to understand each step.
 However, it's pretty boring and inefficient if done too often.
 If you wish, skip this part and go directly to the section describing